9 more grain ships leave Ukraine under Istanbul deal: Türkiye

-Nine more ships have left Ukrainian ports under the historic Istanbul grain export deal, the Turkish National Defense Ministry said on Sunday.
+Nine more ships have left Ukrainian ports under the Istanbul grain export deal, the Turkish National Defense Ministry said on Tuesday.

-A ministry statement did not disclose the ships' points of departure or destinations.
+A ministry statement, which did not disclose the point of origin of the ships, said shipments from Ukrainian ports are continuing as planned.

-This July, Türkiye, the UN, Russia, and Ukraine signed an agreement to resume grain exports from three Ukrainian Black Sea ports after they were paused when the Russia-Ukraine war began in February.
+Türkiye, the UN, Russia, and Ukraine signed an agreement in Istanbul on July 22 to resume grain exports from three Ukrainian Black Sea ports, which paused after the start of the Russia-Ukraine war in February.

 A Joint Coordination Center with officials from the three countries and the UN was set up in Istanbul to oversee the shipments.

-Since the first vessel sailed under the deal on Aug.
-1, more than 200 ships have carried over 4 million tons of agricultural products through the grain corridor.
+Since the first ship left Ukraine under the deal on Aug.
+1, more than 215 ships with over 5 million tons of agricultural products have left ports.